ingararntzen/timingdocs/docs/source/dataset.rst

     If managed cue objects are modified by external code, no guarantees can be given concerning functional correctness.
-Note also that the dataset does not implement any protection against cue modification.
+Note also that the dataset does not implement any protection against external cue modification.

     The dataset will however throw an exception if a currently managed cue object is used as cue argument with the **update** operation.

     Rules of thumb:

-    -   always create new objects as cue arguments
+    -   always create cue arguments as new object with desired state
     -   never *reuse* previously defined cue objects as arguments to **update**
     -   avoid keeping variables referencing cue objects.

-    Unwanted modifications of managed cues may also occur when *cue.data* references objects that are subject to in-place modification by external code.
-So, in order to modify an aspect of the cue data, create a new data object with the desired state.
+    Unwanted modifications of managed cues may also occur if the *cue.data* property is subject to external modification.
+For instance, it may already be be managed by an application specific data model.
+If this is the case, one approach would be to copy data objects as part of cue creation.
+Another approach would be to sequence only references to the data, and then resolving data access directly from the data model, as part of cue rendering.

 Cue Arguments